seyoungnam/auto-irrigation-system/nodemcu/README.md

 This tutorial consists of four parts.

 1. Set up Arduino components
-2. Set up Arduino IDE and VCP driver
+2. Set up Arduino IDE
 3. Set up Splunk on your laptop
 4. Send data from Arduino to Splunk